ItsOrv/Ai-PDF-Translate/README.md

 - `medical` - Healthcare and medical documents
 - `legal` - Contracts and legal documents
 - `technical` - Engineering and technical documentation

+## Technical Details

+### How It Works

+1. **Text Extraction**: The program extracts text elements and their exact positions from the PDF
+2. **Translation**: Text is sent to Google's Gemini API with specialized prompts based on domain
+3. **Layout Reconstruction**: Translated text is placed exactly in the original layout
+4. **Font Management**: Persian fonts are automatically selected and sized to match the original style
+5. **RTL Rendering**: Text is properly rendered with right-to-left alignment and character shaping

+### Smart Text Positioning

+This program uses several techniques to ensure proper placement of Persian text:

+- **Dynamic Line Breaking**: Intelligently breaks text at appropriate boundaries
+- **Adaptive Size Adjustment**: Reduces font size when necessary to fit longer translated text
+- **Margin Protection**: Prevents text from extending beyond page boundaries
+- **Character-Level Processing**: Manages Persian text at the character level for precise line breaks

+### API Optimization

+- **Rate Limiting**: Respects Google Gemini API limits (15 requests per minute for free tier)
+- **Exponential Backoff**: Smart retries with increasing delays between attempts
+- **Batch Processing**: Processes text in batches to optimize API usage
+- **Random Jitter**: Adds random delays to prevent synchronized retry attempts

+## Troubleshooting

+### API Issues

+- **Rate Limit Errors**: The program automatically manages rate limits, but you can further reduce batch size
+- **API Key Issues**: Ensure your API key is properly set in the `.env` file
+- **Connection Problems**: Check your internet connection and firewall settings

+### Translation Quality

+- **Poor Translation**: Try a different domain specialization (--domain option)
+- **Terminology Issues**: For scientific/technical documents, use the appropriate domain
+- **Text Problems**: For large documents with cross-references, process in smaller chunks

+### PDF Rendering

+- **Text Overflow**: The program manages this automatically, but complex layouts might need manual adjustment
+- **Missing Fonts**: Run `python tools/download_fonts.py` to ensure all Persian fonts are installed
+- **Image Quality**: Images are preserved at their original quality

 ## Testing Your API Key